 - Ontario Turfgrass Research Foundation

 - Ottawa Valley Turfgrass Research Foundation

 - Western Canada Turfgrass Association

-Please get in touch with the CTRF if we have not acknowledged receipt of your application within 2 weeks of submission.
-While the CTRF is administering this application process, individual organizations will make funding decisions based on their own priorities, funds available, previous commitments, etc. As a result, funding for individual projects may be provided by one or more funding groups.
+Although the CTRF is administering this application process, individual research foundations will make funding decisions based on their own priorities, available funds and previous commitments.
+As a result, funding for individual projects may be provided by one or more funding groups.